 I had consulted my (ex)friend, regarding how I should fill in a swimming competency declaration form.
-It was sent to me when I applied for a voluntourism package with the Maldives Whale Shark Research Program, and was asking me things like whether I could swim a certain distance with fins and snorkel, if I could do it in the open sea, if I could duck dive, hold my breath underwater etc. And I had to rate myself on a scale of 1 to 10.
+It was sent to me when I applied for a voluntourism package with the Maldives Whale Shark Research Program, and asked me things like whether I could swim a certain distance with fins and snorkel, if I could do it in the open sea, if I could duck dive, hold my breath underwater etc. I had to rate myself on a scale of 1 to 10.

-I didn't have any notion for whether I could do any of these things.
+But I didn't have any notion for whether I could do any of these things.
 I had never measured or timed myself.
 My physical activity - while not completely sedentary - had lapsed in recent years.
 I was only just beginning to be active again, after moving out into my own place.

 How could I give myself a 10??
 I have no evidence!